JuniperOmega/Algorithms-Illuminated-My-Solutions/README.md

 https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/
 ```
-Once your setup is complete and configured, download and save the file to a directory.
+Once your setup is complete and configured, you can download and save the file to a directory or clone a repository to create a local copy on your computer.

+### 1. Download and save to a directory
 If you would like to create your directory right from the bash shell then please follow the instructions below:

 From the command prompt, move (cd) to the directory in which you would like to save and execute the file(s), and type
 ```